ThreeSteve/MSBuildExperiments/README.md

 # MSBuildExperiments
-Various expreiments with things like Nugetizer, GitInfo, Simplified output path. ...
+Various experiments  with things like Nugetizer, GitInfo, Simplified output path. ...

 Dependent Projects Using ProjectReference Include and Alias